the-scouts/por/sphinx_source/chapter-9.rst

 e.
 The permit holder must provide support during both the preparation and the event itself and be satisfied that the young person has the required abilities, but is not required to attend the event.

-   *Event Passports and guidance are available from Scout Store or can be downloaded from `the print centre <https://scoutsbrand.org.uk/>`__.*
+   *Event Passports and guidance are available from Scout Store or can be downloaded from the `brand centre <https://scoutsbrand.org.uk/home>`__.*

 f.
 Those responsible for running Scout campsites or activity centres who hold a permit may issue site specific Event Passports for an extended period (up to a maximum of 12 months) covering multiple service events for those under 18 years working on projects on their site.